Mobile / Webview

 export default MobileLayout;

-Next, create a new file for your page component, such as index.tsx
+Next, create a new file for your page component, such as `index.tsx`, also in your `src/components/page/Homepage` directory.
+This component will be wrapped by the `MobileLayout` component.

 // Vendors